rllov/Let-s-Mesh-Mobile-app/Readme/Readme.md

 time, depending on your internet speed.
 When the installation completes, Android Studio starts, and you are ready to create your first project.

+Once installed
-Once installed, click on "New Project."
-Then click on "No Activity."
-Rename your application to your preference, preferably something related to the project.
-Change the language to "Java."
+1. Click on "New Project."
+2. Click on "No Activity."
+3. Rename your application to your preference, preferably something related to the project.
+4. Change the language to "Java."
 Click "Finish."
 Wait for your android studio to load.
 Look at the bottom right corner [Image 1](load.png) and wait for it to finish loading.
 The bottom left side should display "Gradle Sync Finished" [Image 2](GradleSync.png) Then move onto the next step.